citp/privacy-policy-historical/w/wo/wor/wordwatch.com.md

 ## About This Policy

 The WordWatch privacy policy was posted on the date set forth above.
 WordWatch reserves the right to change, alter or modify this policy for any reason at any time.
-When WordWatch does so, changes in WordWatch's privacy policy will be posted on the Website and will be effective immediately.
+When WordWatch does so, changes in WordWatch’s privacy policy will be posted on the Website and will be effective immediately.
 If you are a regular visitor or subscriber to this Website, WordWatch recommends that you check this privacy policy on a regular basis.

 ## Policies for Users of the Website Under Age 13

-WordWatch recognizes the importance of children's safety and privacy on the Internet.
+WordWatch recognizes the importance of children’s safety and privacy on the Internet.
 For this reason, and in compliance with certain laws, WordWatch does not intentionally collect or maintain personal information from children under the age of 13, nor do we offer any content targeted to children.
 We ask that children under the age of thirteen not use the Website.

 ## External Links

 WordWatch Website may include links to other Websites whose privacy policies WordWatch does not control.
 Once you leave the Website, use of any information you provide is governed by the privacy policy of the operator of the Website you are visiting.
-That policy may differ from WordWatch's policy and is not covered within this privacy policy.
+That policy may differ from WordWatch’s policy and is not covered within this privacy policy.

 ## Choosing Not to Provide, Accessing and Updating your Information

 The Website allows you to choose not to provide personally identifiable information.
 However, if you opt not to disclose information to us, you may not be able to make a purchase or take advantage of certain features of the Website.

-Customers may view and change their personally identifiable information.
-The information is located in their password-protected profile in the 'My Profile' section of the Website.
+Customers may view and change their personally identifiable information by logging into their password-protected account.
+Once logged in, click the ‘Account Settings’ link.
+From here a customer may update their personal information, password, billing, and subscription information, including the ability to close their account.

 It may take a reasonable period of time to respond to any request to cancel or modify an account.
-If you request the deletion or modification of your personal information maintained by WordWatch, such information may be retained for a period of time in WordWatch's backup systems as a precaution against system failures.
+If you request the deletion or modification of your personal information maintained by WordWatch, such information may be retained for a period of time in WordWatch’s backup systems as a precaution against system failures.
 Some information may be retained for longer periods as required by law, contract or auditing requirements.

 ## Questions